kodecocodes/SC_SpiroMifsud/TextKit/For Instructor/script2.md

 -----

 ### RW Screencast Title:
-Getting Started with TextKit: Part 2
+Getting Started with TextKit: Formatting and Layouts

 ### Course Description:
 Learn how to easily layout your text in iOS using Swift and Text Kit